-As at June 30, 2013, management of the Company determined that the decline in market capitalization of the Company and the decline in the price of silver metal constituted impairment indicators, and completed an impairment assessment for the Shafter mine a fair value less costs to sell basis.
+As at September 30, 2013, management of the Company determined that the decline in market capitalization of the Company and the decline in the price of silver metal constituted impairment indicators, and completed an impairment assessment for the Shafter mine on a fair value less costs to sell basis.

-The key assumptions incorporated in the impairment model included the following:
+The key assumptions incorporated in the impairment model included the following: Silver Prices (\$/Oz) 2013: \$22.00; 2014:\$22.26; 2015:\$23.03; and 2016 and beyond: \$22.81 Operating costs are estimated based on the Shafter feasibility study.
+Production volume, grades and recoveries from 2016 and beyond are the same as indicated in the Shafter feasibility study.

-- Silver Prices (\$/Oz) 2013: \$22; 2014 to 2016: \$25; and 2017 to 2023: \$22. - The Shafter mine is expected to reach its production target of 1500 tpd during 2014. - Operating costs are estimated based on the Shafter feasibility study. - Production volume, grades and recoveries from 2015 and beyond are the same as indicated in the Shafter feasibility study. - Discount rate: 9% after tax rate.
+Discount rate: 9% after tax rate.